SLC Steering Committee

 Mark Anthony Vasquez

-Mark Anthony Vasquez was raised in the border communities of South Texas and is active in local and regional efforts to resist the over-saturation of law enforcement and the criminalization of marginalized communities on the border.
-Formerly convicted himself, Mark is determined to cultivate a voice of resistance for the system-impacted and continues to work closely with immigrant and labor justice groups and initiatives committed to the same struggle against border injustice - Border Workers United, ARISE Adelante, the Border Network for Human Rights and Fronteriza Texas.
-Mark is co-founder of The John Manuel Project, created in 2018 as a family-run organization committed to advocating for those held captive beneath the full weight of the criminal legal system in the Rio Grande Valley.
+Mark Anthony Vasquez serves on the Statewide Leadership Council's Steering Committee, managing outreach.
+He was raised in the border communities of South Texas and is active in local and regional efforts to resist the over-saturation of law enforcement and the criminalization of marginalized communities on the border.
+Formerly convicted himself, Mark is determined to cultivate a voice of resistance for the system-impacted and continues to work to introduce programs and local initiatives to derail the targeting and over-incarceration of what are some of the most under-represented and impoverished communities in South Texas.
+Committed to the struggle against border injustice, Mark is co-founder of The John Manuel Project, created in 2018 as a family-run organization, which advocates for those held captive beneath the full weight of the criminal legal system in the Rio Grande Valley.

 Savannah Eldrige